rafalsowa/Swift-Extensions/README.md

 # Swift-Extensions
-A collection of useful extensions.
+A collection of swift extensions which I found in the Internet.